cea-hpc/modules/doc/source/module.rst

   Default is ``0``.
 The :envvar:`MODULES_IGNORE_CACHE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
 The :option:`--ignore-cache` command line switch changes the value of this configuration option.

   .. only:: html

+     .. versionadded:: 5.3

+ .. mconfig:: ignore_user_rc

+  Skip evaluation of user-specific module rc file (:file:`$HOME/.modulerc`).

+  Default is ``0``.
+The :envvar:`MODULES_IGNORE_USER_RC` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+The :option:`--ignore-user-rc` command line switch changes the value of this configuration option.

+  .. only:: html